High School Programs

 - Meet other talented young artists from around the country

-The RMCAD Pre-College program provides an opportunity for upcoming high school students to pursue creative outlets during their summer months.
-The Pre-College program has two tracks.
+RMCAD's Summer Programs provide an opportunity for upcoming high school students to pursue creative outlets during their summer months.
+We offer two summer program options.
 The first is a non-credit, weeklong intensive summer camp experience that is open to all high school students.
 The second is a four-week, pre-college, credit-bearing track for high school juniors and seniors.

-Summer Art Camps, June 23-July 18 RMCAD’s Summer Camp provides weeklong, non-credit classes in five topics.
+Summer Art Camps RMCAD’s Summer Camp provides weeklong, non-credit classes in different art topics.
+Summer Camp offers two sessions, held from 9:00am-4:00pm daily.
 Participants can sample majors, expand their artistic skills, develop their portfolio and get a taste of what college life can be like for a serious art student.
-Summer Camp courses are available to high school students at any level in their art education, including those who will start their freshman year in Fall 2014.
+Summer Camp courses are available to high school students at any level of their art education, including those who will start their freshman year of college in Fall 2015.

-Pre-College Courses July 7-August 1 Our Pre-College series includes four-week intensive courses.
+Pre-College Courses: July 6-July 31 Our Pre-College series includes four-week intensive courses.
 Students will earn three credits for each course they choose while experiencing college life.
 This option is only available for high school juniors and seniors and recent high school graduates who are interested in transferring to RMCAD.

 These experience-based courses are a great way to explore the RMCAD campus.
 By participating in the evening activities schedule, Pre-College students can also visit some of Denver’s top destinations, including Film on the Rocks at Red Rocks Amphitheater and the Denver Art Museum

-If you would like additional information regarding dates, housing, tuition, and scholarships, please email firstname.lastname@example.org.
+If you would like additional information regarding dates, housing and tuition, please email firstname.lastname@example.org.

-Earn high school + college credit online through RMCAD’s Concurrent Enrollment Program, beginning in January 2014.
+Earn high school + college credit online through RMCAD’s Dual Enrollment Program.

-If you’re a high school student who wants to get more from your classes, consider getting an early start on college with RMCAD’s Concurrent Enrollment Program.
+If you’re a high school student who wants to get more from your classes, consider getting an early start on college with RMCAD’s Dual Enrollment Program.
 At RMCAD, we work hard to build successful pathways for creative students.
-Our community is pleased to offer a program that bridges the gap for the creative mind, beginning in January 2014.
+Our community is pleased to offer a program that bridges the gap for the creative mind.

-In order to be eligible for Concurrent Enrollment, a student must:
+In order to be eligible for Dual Enrollment, a student must:

 - Be Enrolled in a partner high school